-Paramedic Field Experience Licensing Fee:
+Paramedic Field Experience Licensing Fee (charged in term 1):

 A fee will be assessed on each paramedic student during the first term of enrollment.
 The fee covers the additional cost of student licensing fees for testing, scheduling, and competency tracking software.